 Jacksonville has benefited from having two special minority-majority wards, which help to leverage minority votes to help provide representation on the City Council.
 A federally held standard called retrogression holds that changes made to the wards cannot diminish the ability of minorities to be elected.

-Everyone counts.
-The wards are configured for the ideal population of the city; young, old, voters, non-voters, minorities, and everyone.
+Everyone counts and this holds true for the 2020 US Census count.
+The wards are configured for the ideal population of the City; young, old, voters, non-voters, minorities, and everyone.
 Some wards may have more turnout than others and some may have greater participation in elections.
-However, the “one person, one vote” clause of the Constitution requires the city to configure the wards to be as equal as possible counting the total population.
+However, the “one person, one vote” clause of the Constitution requires the City to configure the wards to be as equal as possible counting the total population.

 A Citizens’ Committee